 Here is the code listing for the

 MergeIterator$ManyToOne class.
 You might be surprised to see that the agent has picked out the

-computeNext() method but what has happened is that the two methods called by the method were disabled as in themselves they don’t exceed the required hotspot threshold until both cost profiles are combined at the caller point.
+computeNext() method.
+What has happened is that the two methods called by the method were disabled as in themselves they don’t exceed the required hotspot threshold until both cost profiles are combined at the caller point.

 CommitLog.add() method has some object allocation and IO calls.
-Then there is the time spent waiting for async work to be completed by an executor, which will be explored in a follow-up article.
+Then there is the time spent waiting for async work to be completed by an executor, to be explored in a follow-up article.

-ColumnIndex$Builder.buildForCompaction method is inherent to the method so again we have the adaptive mechanism at play in that after a period of time of measuring the called methods and attributing cost to them it then disables these methods and subsequent costs are assigned to the caller method.
+ColumnIndex$Builder.buildForCompaction, is inherent to the method so again we have the adaptive mechanism at play in that after a period of measuring the called methods and attributing cost to them it then disables these methods and subsequent costs are assigned to the caller method.
 You might ask yourself how does one tune such a method.
 It might not be possible unless one can reduce the number of iterations performed.
-The point here is that this method represents an important point in the production of invocation work that branches outwards and flows downwards to other methods that individually have relatively low cost profiles.
+The point here is that this method represents an important point in the production of invocation work that branches outwards and flows downwards to other methods that individually have relatively low-cost profiles.

 Only 15% of the time spent executing